davidsneighbour/hugo-giscus/README.md

 # DNB GoHugo Component / Giscus

-This is the Giscus comment system for GoHugo.
+This is a Hugo theme component to add the Giscus comment system to static websites.

+[Giscus](https://giscus.app/) is a comments system powered by GitHub Discussions.

+**Note:** Giscus is still under active development.
+GitHub is also still actively developing Discussions and its API.
+Thus, some features of giscus may break or change over time.
+We will keep an eye out for any updates and implement them here in time.

 <!--- THINGSTOKNOW BEGIN --->